LiorHai24/Theatre_Homework/Instructions.md

-About Me
+## About Me

-Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems, exited to show you the project i worked on with my bonuses, now including hooks for ai agent testing once again and again once more and more:)
+Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
+I'm excited to share this project I worked on, which includes enhancements and hooks for AI agent testing to facilitate automated testing workflows.

 # Popcorn Palace - Movie Theater Booking System